YondernautsGames/NeoFPS_HighlightPlus/README.md

 ## Installation And Use
 Simply import Highlight Plus into a NeoFPS project and grab the **InteractiveObjectHighlightPlus** script from this repository.

 Highlighting an object requires 3 steps.
-Firstly, you need to add the **Highlight Effect** component to the geometry objects (the objects with a mesh renderer) on the interactive object.
-You can add multiple highlight effects to different geometry objects if required.
-For example, in the demo, the door also has the effect added to the handle.
-After this, add the **InteractiveObjectHighlightPlus** component to the object with the **InteractiveObject** component or a component that inherits from it (such as the multi item pickup).
-Drag each **Highlight Effect** component onto the property in the **InteractiveObjectHighlightPlus** and that's it.
+Firstly, you need to add the **Highlight Effect** component to the geometry object that you want to highlight.
+Next, add the **InteractiveObjectHighlightPlus** component to the object with the **InteractiveObject** component or a component that inherits from it (such as the multi-item pickup).
+Lastly, drag the **Highlight Effect** component onto the property in the **InteractiveObjectHighlightPlus** and that's it.

 #### Demo Scene
 The demo scene is a simple scene with a few of the demo prefabs from the NeoFPS feature demos adapted to use Highlight Plus highlighting.